 Aldred-Rogers Broadcasting Ltd. held a 30% interest in Baton-Aldred-Rogers Broadcasting, owner of CFTO-TV.

 On-air names included, Don Parrish, Pat Murray, Chris Lawrence, Larry Henderson, Frank Haarhoff, Don Cameron, Gerry Doehler, and W. Hartnoll.

 Early in the year, Ted Rogers bought out his partner Joel Aldred and the corporate name was changed to CHFI-FM Limited.

 On August 8, CHFI-FM Ltd., owner of CHFI-FM, opened CHFI-AM on 1540 kHz, which simulcast the "Good Music" sound of the FM station.
 This was very unusual as most AM-FM combinations had the FM simulcasting the AM station.

 The corporate name was changed to Rogers Broadcasting Ltd.

 Don Watson was news director.
-Bill Bryam left CHFI as general manager, to become vice president of the Bureau of Broadcast Measurement.
+Bill Byram left CHFI as general manager, to become vice president of the Bureau of Broadcast Measurement.
 His first day at BBM was February 15.
 E.S.
 Rogers, President of Rogers Broadcasting Ltd. announced the appointment of George W. Harper as General Sales Manager of CHFI and CHFI-FM.
 He joined the station from Hamilton as Sales Manager early in 1962.

 CHFI-FM received permission for a power increase.